New report calls for restructuring, diversity in CWI board

 BRIDGETOWN, Barbados (CMC) — Not for the first time, a governance report has urged Cricket West Indies (CWI) to undertake “comprehensive reform”, and has recommended a restructuring of its board to achieve greater efficiency in managing the sport across the region.

-The Independent Task Force for Corporate Governance, headed by Jamaican businessman and Senator Don Wehby, this week submitted its final 36-page report to the regional governing body, which has called for a reduction in the size of the board and a greater diversity in gender and skillset in its composition.
+The Independent Task Force for Corporate Governance, headed by Jamaican businessman and Senator Don Wehby, last week submitted its final 36-page report to the regional governing body, which has called for a reduction in the size of the board and a greater diversity in gender and skill set in its composition.

 Further, the report has also proposed a redefinition of the roles of the president and vice-president to make them more “non-executive” and has mooted a drastic reduction in internal committees in an aim to address the old bureaucratic structure.